(Disclosure: We may earn a commission for purchases made through links in this post. Such links are marked *.).

 The question is: can you find your best record player (or turntable) at a price under 100, 200, 300, 500, or 1000 dollars?
 Or must you go even higher if your dream is to find a really good-sounding vinyl listening experience in your own home?

 If you are doing the search “Best record player under $300” you are getting up to an almost doable number.
-You might, just about, get 1 component (usually the turntable) for about that amount.
+You might, just about, get one component (usually the turntable) for about that amount.
 Specifically, you can successfully do “Best turntable under $300”, maybe just barely.
 You can definitely carry out your search for “best turntable under $500” with a positive outcome.

-But remember you need receiver and speakers too.
+But remember you need a receiver and speakers too.
 Therefore, you are unlikely to get the caliber and usability you want in a total system at that price.

 You’ll have more versatility in your purchasing choices if you can include the entire lower price range together as you start to look around.
 You might find a system that is good, but just over your initial “maximum”, or the features may be so great that you want to splurge just a little bit more.